Saimo53472/Saimo53472/README.md

 ### Hi! 🙋🏻‍♀️

-### My name is Simona and I am a student at the University of Groningen.
+### My name is Simona and I am a Master's student at the University of Groningen.
  - 💻 I am in my second year of studying Computing Science.

 <!--